jonnonz1/nz-statute-book/acts/public/2019/legislation-act-2019.md

 ### 141 Collective agreements
 (1) The Chief Parliamentary Counsel must conduct any negotiations for a collective agreement under the Employment Relations Act 2000—
-  (a) with a union of which employees are members; and (b) in consultation with the State Services Commissioner.
+  (a) with a union of which employees are members; and (b) in consultation with the Public Service Commissioner.
 (2) In this section, union has the meaning given to that term by section 5 of the Employment Relations Act 2000.

 ### 142 Employment principles
-The Chief Parliamentary Counsel must operate a personnel policy that complies with the principle of being a good employer by following, as if the Chief Parliamentary Counsel were the chief executive of a department, sections 56 and 58 of the State Sector Act 1988.
+The Chief Parliamentary Counsel must operate a personnel policy that complies with the principle of being a good employer by following, as if the Chief Parliamentary Counsel were the chief executive of a department, sections 73 and 74 of the Public Service Act 2020.

 ### 143 Appointments on merit
 In making an appointment under section 136 or 138, the Chief Parliamentary Counsel must give preference to the person who is best suited to the position.